 - (1) The grant will be disbursed to the applicant producer after the answer print of the film or series has been completed at the time stated in the application and when the final costs have been audited and the proof of employment of funds has been presented.
-Proof of the actual release on German television or by a video-ondemand service accessible in Germany can also be provided after payment, but no later than 12 months after completion of the answer print. - (2) On request, payment may be made in instalments in line with production progress; in this case 33 per cent of the grant will be paid at the start of filming, 33 per cent on completion of the rough cut, and the rest when the final costs have been audited and the proof of employment of funds has been presented.
+Proof of the actual release on German television or by a video-ondemand service accessible in Germany can also be provided after payment, but no later than 12 months after completion of the answer print. - (2) On request, payment may be made in instalments in line with production progress; in this case 33 per cent of the grant will be paid at the start of filming and when financing has been agreed, 33 per cent on completion of the rough cut, and the rest when the final costs have been audited and the proof of employment of funds has been presented.
 In the case of series, sentence 1 applies on the condition that the rough cut must have been completed for at least 50 per cent of the season or for at least 50 per cent of the individually funded episodes.
-In the case of documentary series, in derogation from sentence 1 an additional instalment may be disbursed in the middle of filming and the amounts disbursed may be adjusted flexibly as needed, although no instalment may exceed 33 per cent and the final instalment must amount to at least 20 per cent of the total grant.
-Reasons must be provided for every request for payment in instalments.
+Reasons must be provided for the request.
 In case of grants of more than 2 million euros, payment in instalments also requires the presentation of a completion bond or a guarantee in the amount of the grant approved.
-No guarantee pursuant to sections 65 and 86 of the Film Promotion Act (Filmförderungsgesetz, FFG) is allowed.
-In exceptional cases, payment may be disbursed on completion of the answer print without a completion bond or a guarantee, if the proof required by the FFA is presented.
+No guarantee pursuant to sections 65 and 86 of the Film Funding Act (Filmförderungsgesetz, FFG) is allowed.
 Disbursement in instalments may be granted only where it is guaranteed that the funding will be used without delay and no later than six weeks from the date of disbursement.
 The applicant producer must present proof when applying for payment in instalments that this requirement has been met.
 Before the first instalment is disbursed, the producer must prove that all remaining requirements for approval pursuant to section 8.1 (3) have been met and that overall financing is secured.